 Writers are always working on the next novel.
 My work in progress is a cozy mystery, set at a writers’ conference near Taos, New Mexico.
-Melanie thinks she’ll love assisting a big-name agent–until she meets Brandon and he is the Agent from Hell.
-Brandon antagonizes everyone within a day of his arrival at the conference.
+Melanie thinks she’ll love assisting a big-name agent–until she meets Brandon.
+Brandon is rude and spiteful, and he antagonizes everyone within a day of his arrival at the conference.
 But only one person is angry enough to murder him, and Melanie must find out who.

 I have attended numerous writing conferences, and always enjoy hanging out with my “people.”
 Fortunately, I have never met an agent quite like Brandon, but it was fun to create him!

 The setting of this story is close to my heart.
 I have family in New Mexico, and when I was a child, we visited Taos.
-It’s one of my all-time favorite vacations.
+It’s one of my favorite places.

 As Melanie tells Will, the pueblo, and its residents, have been in the same place, living the same way, for hundreds of years–since before the United States was a country.
 You may tour the pueblo at prescribed times unless they are having a religious or otherwise sacred ceremony.